 \subsubsection{Cache Transformation Oracle}

 To verify that one model's KV-Cache can be utilized by another, we conducted cross-model transformation experiments.
-We trained a 3-layer MLP to map the KV-Cache from a source LLM (Qwen3-4B) to a target LLM (Qwen3-0.6B), with more setups detailed in Appendix~\ref{sec:appendix/setup/transformation_oracle}.
+We train a 3-layer MLP to map the KV-Cache from a source LLM (Qwen3-4B) to a target LLM (Qwen3-0.6B), with more setups detailed in Appendix~\ref{sec:appendix/setup/transformation_oracle}.

 T-SNE visualizations in Figure~\ref{fig:kv_transform_left} reveal that the raw KV-Caches of the two LLMs are far apart in representation space.
-After transformation, the mapped KV-Cache is inside the KV-Cache representation space of the target model.
-These results demonstrate that KV-Caches from different models are, in general, convertible as the transformed cache in the representation space of the target model.
+After transformation, the mapped KV-Cache lies inside the target model's representation space.
+These results demonstrate that KV-Caches from different models are generally convertible, as the transformed cache is covered by the target model's representation space.

 One thing to note is that the transformed cache occupies only a smaller subset of the target's space.
 It indicates that the source model's semantic information cannot fully cover the target's, despite the source being larger.
 This reflects inherent differences in how each model encodes context.
 Another observation also supports this interpretation: the correct-answer sets of different models exhibit limited overlap (Figure~\ref{fig:venn_breakdown}), despite the comparable aggregated accuracy of respective models.
-These findings suggest that if specialized contextual understanding from different models can be successfully projected and fused, it may harness the complementary strengths of respective models.
+These findings suggest that if specialized contextual understanding from different models can be successfully projected and fused, it may harness the complementary strengths of the respective models.